- Access to Special Collections Materials

 The Department of Special Collections is located on the lower A level of the Charles E. Young Research Library.
-Normal business hours are Monday through Friday from 10 a.m. to 5 p.m.
-The Department is closed on Saturday and Sunday.
+Normal business hours are Monday through Saturday from 10 a.m. to 5 p.m.
+The Department is closed on Sunday.
 Hours are reduced during academic intersessions and holidays.
 Please check the Research Library schedule of hours on the UCLA Library Web site when planning a visit.

-A daily parking permit can also be purchased for $10 per vehicle at the information and parking kiosk at Hilgard Avenue and Westholme Avenue.
+A daily parking permit can be purchased for $11 per vehicle at the information and parking kiosk at Hilgard Avenue and Westholme Avenue.
 The attendant will issue a permit for either Structure Three or Structure Five, depending on availability.

 The UCLA Library's primary responsibility is to the students, faculty, and staff affiliated with the University of California.
 However, the Library makes its resources available to the general public whenever possible as long as such service does not conflict with its primary mission.
 Accordingly, the Department of Special Collections welcomes all non-UC researchers eighteen years or older.